LearnOnDemandSystems/docs/lod/lti-1p3-lms-config.md

 1. On the Developer Key page, select the blue drop down menu labeled +Developer Key and select +LTI Key.
     ![image-20200430130214256](images/canvas-developer-keys.png)

 1. On the Key Settings page, choose the Manual Entry method and fill in the information provided from the API consumer as follows.

-When configuring the URIs, please use all lower case letters.
+    > [!alert] When configuring the URIs, please use all lower case letters.

     - Redirect URIs: This is the *LTI 1.3 Launch URL
     - Title: Learn on Demand Systems